henry0475/wecomrus/README.md

     TimeFormat string
     // TimeZone defines the time location
     // Default: Asia/Chongqing
-    // Notice: If your applciation will be running on the Docker platform with alpine:latest, the plugin will **throw panic**
-    // As long as you put `apk add tzdata` in the RUN statement for Debian TimeZone *time.Location
+    // Notice: I recommend that you put `apk add tzdata` in the RUN statement for Debian TimeZone *time.Location
     // Safe defines whether the log message enables the safe flag or not
     // Default: SafeOff
-    Safe SafeSwitcher
+    // ONLY valid for group chats, NOT for webhooks Safe SafeSwitcher
     // MessageFormart defines the different formats of the message
     // The {{app}} will be replaced by `AppName`